ashbshaw/liri-node-app/README.md

 **OMDB**

-Run node liri.js 'movie-this' '<movie name here>'
+Run node liri.js 'movie-this' 'movie name here'

 * This will show title of the movie, year movie was released, IMDB Rating, Rotten Tomatoes Rating, country movie was made, language, plot, actors in your terminal/bash window